rbrt-weiler/sophos-sg-smtp-logparser/PERFORMANCE.md

 2020:07:18-16:56:31 some-sg exim-out[1422]: logfoo Completed
 ```

 The file above consists of 23 lines, from which 3 are actually relevant for SSSLP.
-In order to create larger logfiles I concatenated the file above into new files for 10, 100, 1.000, 10.000 and 100.000 times.
+To create larger logfiles I concatenated the file above into new files for 10, 100, 1.000, 10.000 and 100.000 times.

 | File | Lines Total | Relevant Lines | Bytes |
 | --- | ---:| ---:| ---:|